fellMorto/Pathologic-2-Incomplete-Mod-Files/README.md

 * figuring out how to create and add new characters

 ### Notes:
-* If Intended Difficulty is turned off for the game profile, this should change the mod content.
+* If Intended Difficulty is turned off for the current game profile, this should change the mod content.
 But I don't think it reflects in currently existing profiles with Intended Difficulty off.
 * The only dll code file with any changes are **VirtualMachine.Common.dll** and **Assembly-CSharp.dll**